 Welcome to Physics Interactives!
 This section of our website features a collection of HTML5 interactive pages that allow a user to explore a physics concept.
 Some Interactives are simulations that allow a user to manipulate an environment and observe the effect of changes in variables upon the simulation.
 Other Interactives are skill building exercises in which a user practices a skill that is crucial to learning some aspect of physics.
 And still other Interactives provide game-like environments that require the user to use a physics concept to meet a challenge.
 The Interactives are intended to be used by the individual student or learner who is attempting to further understand the concept or by a teacher-led classroom as part of a lesson or homework assignment.
-Most of the Interactives are accompanied by an activity sheet that suggests ways to use the widget.
+Most of the Interactives are accompanied by an activity sheet that suggests ways to use the Interactive.
 Learn more About the Physics Interactives

 Interactives are organized by topic.
 Click a topic below to view interactives for that topic.

 Match an animated motion to a verbal description or a graphical description in the Name That Motion and Graph That Motion Interactives.
 Build a ramp along which a ball will roll in order for its motion to match a given graph with the Graph and Ramps Interactive.
 Earn your Rocket Scientist badge with the Two Stage Rocket Simulator.
 Combine the Accelerometer Interactive with the acceleration sensors on your mobile devices to measure the acceleration of your device.
 Learn how displacement and distance are different in the Vector Walk Interactive.

 Visit 1-D Kinematics Interactives